tsrines/node-timer-lab-nyc-web-111819/README.md

 Imagine you've been hired to implement a timer app.
 The app must run on the super secret NASA server so it must be a command-line program.
 It must be flexible enough to accept different time intervals.
 This app will be used by astronauts to cook food on a clandestine black ops mission.

-In this project, we'll using `process` and timer functions to build a command-line interface application which take number of second or minutes and counts them down.
+In this project, we'll be using `process` and timer functions to build a command-line interface application which takes the number of second or minutes and counts them down.

 By now you should know how to access CLI arguments and use `setTimeout()`.
 Let's get to building the Timer app!